vmware-archive/DEPRECTATED-docs-pcf-security/pcf-infrastructure/stemcell-hardening.html.erb.md

         59. Audit records are created for loading and unloading of kernel modules and for system calls.

-        60. The rsyslog package is installed and activated as a BOSH add-on.

-        61. The rsyslog log is configured for proper ownership and permission mask (via a BOSH Add-on).

-        62. The rsyslog utility is configured to send logs to a remote log host for storage (via a BOSH Add-on).

         63. File Integrity Monitoring can be done on the stemcell (via a BOSH Add-on).

     12. **Authentication and Authorization**